DataDog/the-monitor/rds-mysql/monitor_rds_mysql_using_datadog.md

 ### Installing the Datadog Agent on EC2

 [Datadog's Agent][dd-agent] integrates seamlessly with MySQL to gather and report key performance metrics, many of which are not available through RDS.
-Where the same metrics are available through the agent and through RDS, agent metrics should be preferred, as they are reported at a higher resolution.
+Where the same metrics are available through the Agent and through basic CloudWatch metrics, Agent metrics should be preferred, as they are reported at a higher resolution.
 Installing the Agent is easy: it usually requires just a single command, and the Agent can collect metrics even if [the MySQL performance schema][p_s] is not enabled and the sys schema is not installed.
 Installation instructions for different operating systems are available [here][agent-install].

 Because RDS does not provide you direct access to the machines running MySQL, you cannot install the Agent on the MySQL instance to collect metrics locally.
 Instead you must run the Agent on another machine, often an EC2 instance in the same security group.
 See [Part 2][remote-ec2] of this series for more on accessing MySQL via EC2.